BRICSRESERVE/BRC/README.md

 ## Exchange Rate and Valuation

-The exchange rate will be determined using a dynamic model based on the current value of each currency.
+The exchange rate will be determined using the value of collateral divided by the token supply.
 This allows for a transparent and market-driven valuation process, reducing reliance on individual nations' economies.
+Yield from short term treasury bonds will contribute to appreciation in value relative to currency exposure.

 ## Dynamic Weightings and Stability